rudids/borescope/README.md

-throughput | Speed of throughput (in bytes). elapsedTime | Total amount of time elapsed so far (in seconds). chunkSize | Total amount of data passed through since last event of borescopeData (in bytes). chunkSize | Total amount of data passed through since last event of borescopeData (in bytes). size | Total size of the stream (in bytes, only is size specified). eta | Estimated time of arrival for completion of stream (in seconds, only is size specified). percent | Percentage completed. (in percent, only is size specified).
+throughput | Speed of throughput (in bytes). elapsedTime | Total amount of time elapsed so far (in seconds). chunkSize | Total amount of data passed through since last event of borescopeData (in bytes). size | Total size of the stream (in bytes, only is size specified). eta | Estimated time of arrival for completion of stream (in seconds, only is size specified). percent | Percentage completed. (in percent, only is size specified).